cpermuttacth/CheckInFlow/README.md

 # CheckInFlow

-## For LocationActivityFlow.zip file need to create one more action call "create item" at the last of the flow
+## IMPORTANT: For LocationActivityFlow.zip file need to create one more action call "create item" at the last of the flow
  ![upload zip](/Read%20Me%20pics/pic9.jpg)